GenAI Concepts

 Closed-source/proprietary LLMs

-Open-source LLMs often means that a project team has made their model architectures, source code, and *weight parameters publicly accessible, on source code repository hosting platforms such as GitHub, GitLab, and BitBucket
+Open-source LLMs often mean that a project team has made their model architectures, source code and weight parameters publicly accessible on source code repository hosting platforms such as GitHub, GitLab and BitBucket.

-Close- source or proprietary LLMs do not disclose the source code, how the model is structured, the datasets used to train the system, or the training process.
-These models are often developed as commercial products and may require licenses or subscriptions for their use.
-Most frequently, we can access the model through the provided APIs and use the model as provided by the owner.
+Closed-source or proprietary LLMs do not disclose their source code, how the model is structured, the datasets used to train the system or the training process.
+These models are often developed commercially and may require licences or subscriptions for their use.
+Most frequently, we access the model through a provided API and use the model as provided by the owner.

 Examples

-In general, we can think about these open-source projects like public toolkits of different models for developers and users to build their own tools.
-Access to open source LLMs can unlock customisation opportunities.
+Think about open-source projects as public toolkits of different models for developers and users to build their own tools.
+Access to open-source LLMs can unlock customisation opportunities.

-TensorFlow Models provides a collection of pre-trained models and code examples for Gen-AI tasks like image generation and text generation to allow developers to explore and experiment with different approaches to Gen-AI.
+TensorFlow Models provides a collection of pretrained models and code examples for GenAI tasks like image and text generation to allow developers to explore and experiment with different approaches to GenAI.

-PyTorch Hub, like TensorFlow Models, offers a collection of pre-trained models and code examples for Gen-AI tasks contributed by the community.
+PyTorch Hub, like TensorFlow Models, offers a collection of pre-trained models and code examp

-Gemini Pro is open to developers and enterprise customers of Google.
-It can be accessed via the Gemini API.
+• Gemini Pro is open to developers and enterprise customers of Google.
+It is accessed via the Gemini API.

-BERT is openly published but many of its applications and some advanced derivatives need to be accessed via provided APIs.
-Turing-NLG by Microsoft and its more advanced iterations can only be used internally for enhancing Microsoft’s products and services.
+• BERT is openly published but many of its applications and some advanced derivatives need to be accessed via provided APIs.
+Turing-NLG by Microsoft and its more advanced iterations can only be used internally for enhancing Microsoft’s products

-ERNIE developed by Baidu is accessible through a subscription model via Baidu Cloud.
+• ERNIE by Baidu is accessible through a subscription model via Baidu Cloud.

 Advantages

-Free to use - a lot of open-source LLMs are free of charge.
+Free to use – many open-source LLMs are free of charge.

-Customisability - as noted above, open source LLMs can be customised and modified for specific tasks.
+Customisability – open-source LLMs can be customised and modified for specific tasks.

-Transparency - as noted above, some information about the model is made public, providing visibility into the model’s inner workings.
+Transparency – some information about the model is made public, providing visibility into the model’s inner workings.

 Community support – open-source LLMs are often supported by communities of machine learning engineers and developers.